 The Wilcoxon Signed-Rank Test is designed to compare two related groups or repeated measurements when your data doesn't follow a normal distribution.
-It tests the whether the differences between pairs of observations are symmetrically distributed around zero.
+It tests whether the differences between pairs of observations are symmetrically distributed around zero.
 It is a non-parametric alternative to the paired t-test.
 Common applications include analyzing before-and-after measurements like patient recovery scores, treatment outcomes, or paired observations of any kind.
 This calculator performs the complete analysis, including hypothesis testing, effect sizes, and descriptive statistics, while generating publication-ready reports.
 To see how it works, .

 Different statistical software packages report the Wilcoxon Signed-Rank test statistic in distinct ways: